 Our final topic of consideration is how easily each technology can be implemented in a CNC build, and what unique problems you might have to deal with.

-Potential for backlash on drive nut and bearings constraining the shaft.
-Anti-backlash nut required, with the off the shelf “block” from Openbuild being in my opinion the best solution.
 I did buy a few cheap Chinese anti-backlash nuts with springs on them to play with (see below), but decided the spring was much too weak for real world implementation, and it would never be as rigid as the block (solid vs sprung preloading).
 Of course, you could make a system with a more powerful spring in it, in which case it will only flex when external load is greater than the spring force, but higher force on the nuts also means higher friction.
-Unfortunately there aren't any easy solutions that I would trust in sizes other than 8mm, which leads to e.g. cutting and tapping you own delrin block, or 3d printing something up like I did with the below.
+Unfortunately there aren't any easy solutions that I would trust in sizes other than 8mm, which leads to options like cutting and tapping you own delrin block, or 3d printing something up like I did (see below).
 In this picture, the long screws are pulling the smaller nut/block on the right in towards the larger block on the left.
-Both have brass threaded brass nuts/blocks (bought from Accu.co.uk) set into the 3d printed housing which I had to buy (hidden on the left hand side) - it may be possible to 3d print this threaded female section as well, but I am not sure what the resistance/wear would be like.
+Both sides of this have threaded brass nuts/blocks (bought from Accu.co.uk) set into the 3d printed housing (hidden on the left hand side) - it may be possible to 3d print this threaded female section as well, but I am not sure what the resistance/wear would be like.
 Probably pretty horrible, even in Nylon.
-In this design, I wanted to separate the two nuts as much as possible whilst allowing them both to be rigidly held against the MDF, in order to help minimise leadscrew whip.
+In this design, I wanted to have good separation of the two nuts while allowing them both to be rigidly held against the MDF, in order to help minimise leadscrew whip.
 As an aside, when designing these types of solutions, prioritise ease of adjustment and access!
 Another solution I have not used yet, but will probably swap to next rebuild, will be to separate the two nuts by a strong spring, but keep them both solidly clamped to the gantry.
 Adjustment is then easy, just loosen screws on one side, let the spring push to zero backlash, and re-tighten.
 I find that currently, even the system below needs regular checks as it can develop looseness over time - perhaps clamping is not tight enough, or the brass is wearing slightly.

 Cheap Anti-Backlash Nut

 Next, the bearings holding the leadscrew shaft in place needs to be preloaded to eliminate play.
-There are many ways to do this, one of mine is shown below.
+There are different ways to do this, a quick and dirty one of mine is shown below.
 Here a clamp collar is sandwiched between two bearings, located into the router frame one side and held the other by a piece of plywood.
-The two larger oak blocks are cut slightly too small, so that when the whole assembly is screwed down (four screws coming in from the right, not shown), the central plywood plate (red/mahogany colour) is forced to flex slightly and compresses the bearing/collar/bearing assembly.
+The two large wooden blocks are cut slightly too small, so that when the whole assembly is screwed down (four screws coming in from the right, not shown), the central plywood plate (red/mahogany colour) is forced to flex slightly and compresses the bearing/collar/bearing assembly.
 This creates the preload - not exact, in any way, but it works well enough for this application.
 Stepper is joined to the 12mm lead screw with a flexible plum coupling, just shown here as a red block and not modelled properly.
-This or other solutions are not too hard, but do take a bit of thinking about to do right.
+This or other solutions are not too hard, but can take a bit of thinking about to do right.

 Bearing Preload system